 and Pacing: Individuals may feel uneasy and engage in pacing or wandering behaviors.
 They may try to escape from their environment or look for something or someone they remember.
 They may also have trouble sleeping or staying still.

-Aggressive Behavior: Agitation can manifest as verbal or physical towards caregivers or themselves.
+Aggressive Behavior: Agitation can manifest as verbal or physical aggression towards caregivers or themselves.
 They may shout, curse, hit, bite, or throw things.
 They may also resist care or refuse to cooperate.
 They may act this way because they feel threatened, frustrated, or misunderstood.

 Repetitive Questions: Due to memory loss, individuals might repeatedly ask the same questions for reassurance and familiarity.
 They may forget the answers or not understand them.
 They may also ask questions to express their emotions or needs.